A couple of months ago, I (somehow) initiated a new project: Creating a ScummVM engine for the game ‘The Clue!’, originally released in 1994.

 About the source code situation

-Back in the year 2000, the developers of the original game released the game assets and the source code of the DOS version to the public using a custom license.
+Back in the year 2000, the developers of the original game released the game wp-config and the source code of the DOS version to the public using a custom license.
 Shortly thereafter, development of a SDL based reimplemtation licensed under the GPLv2 began.
 This port is known under the name ‘COSP’ which stands for Clou Open Source Project.
 Additionally, the game got ported to SDL2 by Vasco Alexandre ‘vcosta’ da Silva Costa.

 For us, it’s very fortunate that the source code is available, even though it’s partially modified.
 Usually, we don’t have access to original sources when developing a new ScummVM engine, so we have to examine the original binaries using reverse engineering.
 This process is very difficult and time consuming since we have almost no information about the inner workings of a game when we start the implementation.
 In this case, we even have access to two different sources.